Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Mask, transliterated as "Ba" in Tibetan, is primarily used in religious dances of Tibetan Buddhism and Tibetan opera of folk performances.
 For thousands of years, colorful masks in various forms have deposited the essence of Tibetan culture.
 It originated from the mysterious religious world.
 As the years passed, it developed a wider range of art forms.

 Tibetan mask is a cultural carrier, sustenance of a lot of good wishes.
 In Tibet, masks can be roughly divided into religious masks and opera masks.
 Folk Tibetan opera masks are full of religious significance, which is due to the special cultural background of Tibet.
-These two kinds of masks have been preserved for a long time as a kind of traditional culture while enriching people's life.
+These two kinds of masks have been preserved for a long time as a kind of traditional culture while enriching people's lives.

 Origin

 Tibet's primitive religion, Bon, had directly influenced the formation of Tibetan masks.
-As the ancient Bon religion had a deep-rooted position in the hearts of the Tubo ancestors, the later Buddhism and Bon religion had been on a par with each other for a long time.
+As the ancient Bon religion had a deep-rooted position in the hearts of the Tubo ancestors, the later Buddhism and Bon religion had been on par with each other for a long time.
 As a result, the two cultures competed with each other and merged with each other.

 When Padmasambhava, an Eminent Indian monk, used dharma divine power to subdue Bon deities, in order to win a wide range of followers among the people, he also absorbed Bon rituals as well as ghosts and spirits into Tibetan Buddhism.
-The mountain god, year god, dragon god, and other "earthly gods" in the Bon religion are counted into Buddhist Dharma Protectors and become an important part of the Tibetan masks.
+The mountain god, year god, dragon god, and other "earthly gods" in the Bon religion are counted as Buddhist Dharma Protectors and become an important part of the Tibetan masks.

 Religious Masks